MiguelMSandin/oligoN-design/README.md

 Download, move the scripts to you prefered folder (e.g.;`/usr/lobal/bin/`) and start running the pipeline.
 You might need to make the scripts executable as follows: `chmod +x script`.

 ## Quick start
-If you already have a target fasta file and a reference fasta file (note that the reference file **should not** contain sequences associated to your targeted group), the **laziest option** is simply running the wrapper `oligoNdesign` as follows:
+If you already have a target fasta file and a reference fasta file (note that the reference file **should not** contain sequences associated to your targeted group), the **laziest option is simply running the wrapper `oligoNdesign`** as follows:

 `oligoNdesign -t target.fasta -r reference.fasta -o probes.fasta -l probes.tsv`

 And you will obtain a fasta file containing all candidate probes a log file with all the characteristics for each primer and a filtered fasta file and log file containing only the best scoring probes.

-However, if you want to tune parameters, or have access to intermediate files you can run the pipeline as follows (explained in detail in the following section):
+However, if you want to tune parameters, or have access to intermediate files you can quickly run the pipeline with default parameters as follows (explained in detail in the following section):

 `findPrimer -t target.fasta -r reference.fasta -o output`
 `testPrimer -r reference.fasta -f output.fasta -o output_tested.tsv`
 `alignPrimers -t target.fasta -p output.fasta -o target_primers.fasta`
 `rateAccess -f target_primers.fasta -o output_access.tsv`

-Briefly: First candidate primers are selected with `findPrimer.py`, then they are tested for unespecific hits with `testPrimer.py`.
-A consensus sequence is created from the target file and along with the candidate primers are aligned to the *Saccharomyces cerivisae* template  18S rDNA sequence with `alignPrimers.sh` to estimate the accessibility with `rateAccess.py`.
+Briefly: First candidate primers are searched with `findPrimer`, then they are tested for unespecific hits with `testPrimer`.
+A consensus sequence is created from the target file and along with the candidate primers are aligned to the *Saccharomyces cerivisae* template  18S rDNA sequence with `alignPrimers` to estimate the accessibility with `rateAccess`.
+You can merge all log files as follows:
-And based on your preferred parameters you select the best candidate primers/probes for preliminary laboratory experiments, for example:

 `bindLogs -f probes.tsv output_tested.tsv output_access.tsv -o output_log.tsv`

+And based on your preferred parameters you select the best candidate primers/probes for preliminary laboratory experiments, as follows:

 `filterLog -l output_log.tsv -s 0.4 -m 0.0001 -M 0.0001 -c III -v`